To Do a BiV or Single V Repair in Borderline Cases: That Is the Question

 This is an excellent paper that underscores the perplexing question many pediatric cardiologists and cardiovascular surgeons face.
 The pursuit of BVR in borderline cases is a clinical dilemma that has resulted in creative solutions.
 Categorizing which patients would benefit best from a BVR or SVR is not clear cut.
 With improvement in modern imaging modalities, quantification of ventricular volumes and more precise delineation of intracardiac anatomy, especially AV valve commitment, are now possible.
 While attempting a BVR is commendable, in some instances, persisting in this pathway may be deleterious to a future SVR crossover.
 Unfortunately, identifying the ‘point of no return,’ beyond which a crossover is no longer possible, is difficult to ascertain.
 Furthermore, is a ‘bad’ BVR really preferable to a ‘good’ SVR?

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease

 Keywords: Blalock-Taussig Procedure, Cardiac Surgical Procedures, Diagnostic Imaging, Double Outlet Right Ventricle, Heart Defects, Congenital, Heart Septal Defects, Heart Septal Defects, Atrial, Heart Septal Defects, Ventricular